kkashiva/JobCompare/GroupProject/Docs/DesignDocument.md

 * Programming language: Java 17
 * Build configuration: Groovy DSL (build.gradle)
 * The user interface must be intuitive and responsive.
 Our design will be limited to default Android widgets for buttons, input text elements, etc
-* Our choice of the database SQL-based vs NoSQL like MongoDB will affect how the data is stored and queried in the app
+* Our choice of the database SQL-based vs NoSQL like MongoDB will affect how the data is stored and queried in the app.
+We finally decided to use **SQLite**.
+The DatabaseContract and SQLiteOpenHelper class impacted the design eg. ensuring that we only have one instance of the database in the app and are not re-instantiating.
+Later we might consider migrating to Room

 ### 1.3 System Environment